TGibsonn/github-follower-api/README.md

 ## Overview

-GitHub Follower API utilizes the `followers` endpoint of the V3 GitHub API in order to return a collection of usernames that follow a given user, as well as the followers of their followers.
+GitHub Follower API utilizes the `followers` endpoint of the GitHub v3 REST API in order to return a collection of usernames that follow a given user, as well as the followers of their followers.

 The JSON data returned will contain the top 100 followers up to 4 layers deep.